ubports/locationd/docs/reference/dbus-api.md

 **void AddProvider(object ObjectPath)**

-Registers 'object' implementing the com.ubuntu.location.Service.Provider interface with the service.
+Registers 'object' implementing the core.locationd.Service.Provider interface with the service.
 Returns an error in case of issues.

 **void RemoveObject(object ObjectPath)**

-Removes 'object' implementing com.ubuntu.location.Service.Provider from the service.
+Removes 'object' implementing core.locationd.Service.Provider from the service.

 ### Properties